For immediate release

 ‘WORDS, WAR AND MUSIC’

-PCQ Arts is holding a multilingual performance to commemorate the centenary of the First World War, in partnership with the Barbican Theatre and Redcliffe Films.
+PCQ Arts is held a multilingual performance to commemorate the centenary of the First World War, in partnership with the Barbican Theatre and Redcliffe Films.

-‘Words, War and Music’ will include poetry recitals performed by poets, community leaders and young performers from the Barbican Theatre, as well as an exclusive screening of the film ‘Severn and Somme’.
+‘Words, War and Music’ included poetry recitals performed by poets, community leaders and young performers from the Barbican Theatre, as well as an exclusive screening of the film ‘Severn and Somme’.

-Leading French, Spanish, German, Italian and Indian poets will read original pieces and their translations, with musical improvisation by Tim Sayer, programme leader for Live Music at the University of St Mark and St John.
-German poet Marieluise Niehaus will be doing a reading and Plymouth’s first poet laureate Michael Sullivan will read a new piece as well as English poetry from the era.
-City councillor Chaz Singh will read writing by Indian soldiers fighting for the British Empire, and young performers from the Barbican Theatre will be reciting work by Guillaume Apollinaire, Manuel Machado and Guiseppe Ungaretti.
+Leading French, Spanish, German, Italian and Indian poets read original pieces and their translations, with musical improvisation by Tim Sayer, programme leader for Live Music at the University of St Mark and St John.
+German poet Marieluise Niehaus read and Plymouth’s first poet laureate Michael Sullivan read a new piece as well as English poetry from the era.
+City councillor Chaz Singh read writing by Indian soldiers fighting for the British Empire, and young performers from the Barbican Theatre recited works by Guillaume Apollinaire, Manuel Machado and Guiseppe Ungaretti.

-The performances will be followed by a unique opportunity to view an exclusive screening of Redcliffe Film’s ‘Severn and Somme’, a film based on the life of Gloucestershire poet Ivor Gurney, exploring his relationship with the river of his youth and the river of his war.
-The film maker, Diana Taylor, will be introducing this moving film.
+The performances were followed by a unique opportunity to view an exclusive screening of Redcliffe Film’s ‘Severn and Somme’, a film based on the life of Gloucestershire poet Ivor Gurney, exploring his relationship with the river of his youth and the river of his war.
+The film maker, Diana Taylor, introduced this moving film.